lerna/lerna/website/docs/faq.md

 If it has been updated, you can force re-publish. `lerna publish --force-publish $(ls packages/)`

+### Recovering from a network error

+In the case that some packages were successfully published and others were not, `lerna publish` may have left the repository in an inconsistent state with some changed files.
+To recover from this, reset any extraneous local changes from the failed run to get back to a clean working tree.
+Then, retry the same `lerna publish` command.
+Lerna will attempt to publish all of the packages again, but will recognize those that have already been published and skip over them with a warning.

+If you used the `lerna publish` command without positional arguments to select a new version for the packages, then you can run `lerna publish from-git` to retry publishing that same already-tagged version instead of having to bump the version again while retrying.

 ## The bootstrap process is really slow, what can I do?

 Projects having many packages inside them could take a very long time to bootstrap.